-Once you've found an OpenFX plug-in you want to use in the Library, simply drag and drop it onto a new node to apply that plug-in's effect within your grade.
+If you want to combine an OpenFX plug-in with a grade within a single node, simply drag and drop it onto a new corrector node to apply that plug-in's effect to that node.
 Nodes with an OpenFX plug-in applied have an FX badge in the upper right-hand corner.